 Word Bit(s) Function DRCSR 01 CSR1 - This bit can be loaded or read (under program control) and can be used for a user-defined command to the device (appears only on Connector No. 1).
-When the maintenance cable is used, setting or clearing this bit causes an identical state in bit 15 (REQUEST B).
-This permits checking operation of bit 15 which cannot be loaded by the program.
-Can be loaded or read by the program (read/write bit).
+When themaintenancecable is used, setting or Clearing this his accuracy are identical attacking his accuracy. this bit causes an identical state in bit 15 (REQUEST B).
+This permits checking Operation of bit 15 which cannot be loaded by the program. , Can be loaded or read by the program (read/write bit).
 Cleared by INIT.
-00 CSR0 - Performs the same functions as CSR1 (bit 01) but appears only on Connector No. 2.
+00 CSRO- Performs the same functions as CSR1 (bit 01) but appears only on Connector No. 2.
 When the maintenance cable is used, the state of this bit controls the state of bit 07 (REQUEST A).
 Read/write bit.
 Cleared by INIT.
-DROUTBUF 15-00 Output Data Buffer - Contains a full 16-bit word or one or two 8-bit bytes: High Byte = 15-8; Low Byte = 7-0.
+DROUTBUF 15-00 Output Data Buffer - Contains a full 16-bit word or one or two 8-bit bytes: High Byte = 15-8; Low Byte = 7-o.
 Loading is accomplished under a program-controlled DATO or DATOB bus cycle.
 It can be read under a program-controlled DATI cycle.
 DRINBUF 15-00 Input Data Buffer - Contains a full 16-bit word or one or two 8-bit bytes.
 The entire 16-bit word is read under a program-controlled DATI bus cycle.

-Figure 5-7 DRV11 Interface Signal Sequence
+Figure 5-7 DRV1 1 Interface Signal Sequence